Gross motor skills help kids move, play, and explore—whether running outside, balancing on a beam, or stacking giant building blocks.

 Outdoor Gross Motor Activities

-Nothing is better than heading outside for some outdoor gross motor activities for preschoolers and toddlers.
-The fresh air, sunshine, and moving those large muscles are the perfect way to bust up all that energy!
+Nothing is better than heading outside for outdoor gross motor activities for preschoolers and toddlers.
+The fresh air, sunshine, and movement of large muscles are the perfect way to burn off all that energy!

 Ladder Jump